jakub-tucek/clusterize/docs/CONFIGURATION.md

 ## Resources

 Defines resources and queue that will be selected based on wall-time.
-Most of values does not have to be set.
+Most of the values do not have to be set.
 CLI will ask for them before submission.